-Most airlines will allow one piece of hold luggage, normally 20kg but with some airlines only 15kg and one bag as carry on, the size of which can vary from airline to airline.
+Most airlines will allow one piece of hold luggage, normally 20kg but with some airlines only 15kg and one bag as carry-on, the size of which can vary from airline to airline.
 It’s a good idea to pack heavy items in your carry-on bag.

-Pack more underwear and socks than you think you might need.
+It is always best to pack more underwear and socks than you think you might need.

-Tip #3 Make sure you have all your ski gear
+Make sure you have all your ski gear

-Tip #4 Roll don’t fold
+Roll don’t fold

-Tip #5 Pack a ski boot in a carry-on bag to save weight
+Pack a ski boot in a carry-on bag to save weight

 Ski boots take up a lot of your weight allowance, if both of your ski boots take you over the allowance why not pack one in your carry-on bag?
 A rucksack is ideal as you may need one when skiing.

-Tip #6 Toiletries can ruin your clothes
+Toiletries can ruin your clothes

-We have already mentioned baggage handlers, they don’t care if it’s raining and your case is getting wet, you will be traveling in winter and the chances are it will be raining or snowing at your arrival airport, so it’s a good idea to wrap your clothes in plastic bags, reusable ones are available but failing that normal plastic bags will do, there is nothing worse than unpacking wet clothes on the first day of your holiday.
+We have already mentioned baggage handlers, they don’t care if it’s raining and your case is getting wet, you will be travelling in winter and the chances are it will be raining or snowing at your arrival airport, so it’s a good idea to wrap your clothes in plastic bags, reusable ones are available but failing that normal plastic bags will do, there is nothing worse than unpacking wet clothes on the first day of your holiday.
 The same bags can be used to pack any wet items on your way home, such as ski salopettes or ski socks.

-Tip #10 Documents, insurance papers and currency
+Documents, insurance papers and currency

 It’s vital that your computers and electrical devices have enough power to be switched on, new airport security measures could mean that your phone, computer, i-pad, kindle or Camera can’t be turned on, you may not be able to bring them on the flight with you.

-Tip #12 Sun cream, lip balm
+Sun cream, lip balm

 Tips On What to pack for a ski holiday Summary: